 Christian Wedding Vow Examples

 “I, (NAME), take thee, (NAME), to be my wedded wife.
-To have and to hold from this day forward; for better or worse; for richer or poorer; in sickness and in health until death do us part.
-I promise to love you all my heart and to be a faithful husband/wife.”
+To have and to hold from this day; for better or worse; for richer or poorer; in sickness and in health until death do us part.
+I promise to love you all my heart and to be a faithful and helpful husband/wife according to God’s holy ordinance and through his divine assistance.”

 “We, (NAME) and (NAME), take each other as husband/wife.
 We are so happy to be united in this marriage together.
 For better or for worse, in sickness and in health, I will love you today; tomorrow, for the rest of my life.”